Nursing Home Abuse in Iowa

 If your loved one has been victim to nursing home abuse, you’ll need a dedicated nursing home abuse attorney by your side.
-At McIver Brown law firm, our team of experienced nursing home abuse lawyers have helped an array of clients get the justice they’re entitled to.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have helped an array of clients get the justice they’re entitled to.
+Call today for a free consultation.

 Elder Advocacy Group Says Iowa Government is Causing Nursing Home Abuse

 Disability Rights Iowa, a group that advocates for disabled people of Iowa, says that Governor Terry Branstad’s decision to reduce state nursing home inspectors is allowing for abuse and neglect of nursing home residents and has even contributed to the deaths of residents.